mitchellgust/par_search_and_rescue/README.md

 # RMIT COSC2814 PAR'23 ROS Navigation & Search Challenge

-> ❗️ Attention
-> View the Report as Intended on Our Git Repo: [GitHub Wiki](https://github.com/archmod/PAR_Search_And_Rescue/wiki)
-> ---

-This Wiki report details the work achieved by Group 11 in the ROS Navigation & Search Challenge.
+This report details the work achieved by Group 11 in the ROS Navigation & Search Challenge.

 It details the design choices we made, our code structure and package usage, our evaluation on its performance and a reflection on the adaptions needs to construct a stronger solution.